elenajal/FORAS_scripts_meta-analysis/timeline visualisation/README.md

-# Timeline Visualization Plot
+# Timeline Visualisation Plot

-This repository contains Python code for generating timeline visualizations of timepoints employed in the included studies of the meta-analysis of prevalences of PTSD symptoms.
+This repository contains Python code for generating timeline visualisations of timepoints employed in the included studies of the meta-analysis of prevalences of PTSD symptoms.
 The script uses **matplotlib**, **pandas**, and **numpy** to display time points and ranges for different authors.

 ## Description

-The core of the project is a `Timeline` class that takes the following columns:
+The core of the project is a `Timeline` class that uses the following columns:

 -   **Study**: Name of the author or entity.
 -   **time_points**: A string of time points or ranges (e.g., `"2, 5:8, 12"`).

-The script then plots these values on a timeline for each author, providing a clear overview of data collection periods across studies.
+The script then plots these values on a timeline for each author, providing a clear overview of PTSD symptom assessment periods across studies.
-The required data is available on **Dataverse**.

 ## Requirements
+The required data (`General_data.xlsx`) is available on **Dataverse**: <link>.

 Install the following Python libraries: